-evidence that some objects have strong ties to colors.
+How could we use elaboration to help visual working memory?
+There is some evidence that some objects have strong ties to colors.
 For example, color-word associates are words that have "strong perceptual and experiential ties to colors (e.g., ocean and blue, yolk and yellow, frog and green, blood and red, etc.)" (Cortese et al., 2019, p.
 924).
 Lorentz et al. (2016) used a Stroop task to assess whether color word associates are processed to the level of meaning and activate color concepts.
-The results of four experiments showed that congruent associations between color (e.g., "red") and color associates (e.g., "blood") produced faster naming responses.
-Naor-Raz et al. (2003) also used a Stroop task to assess whether presenting color associates either in pictorial or verbal format facilitates color naming when these are presented in their congruent vs. incongruent color.
-Naming responses were faster for congruent pictures compared to incongruent ones, but for words the effect was reversed, with naming times being longer for congruent than incongruent trials, which is the opposite of what was observed by Lorentz et al. (2016).
+The results of four experiments showed that congruent associations between color (e.g., red) and color associates (e.g., blood) produced faster naming responses.
+Naor-Raz et al. (2003) also used a Stroop task to assess whether presenting color associates either in pictorial or verbal format facilitates color naming when these are presented in their congruent versus incongruent color.
+Naming responses were faster for congruent pictures compared to incongruent ones, but the effect was reversed for words, with naming times being longer for congruent than incongruent trials, which is the opposite of what was observed by Lorentz et al. (2016).
 Results of Cortese et al. (2019) also showed that words associated with colors were better recalled when presented with a congruent color than with an incongruent one.
 Hence, there is some evidence that object concepts may be linked to colors creating interference with ongoing perceptual and memory tasks.
 Therefore, object-color associates seem like a good candidate to manipulate elaboration of colors.